 Log in to Contentstack CLI session or use the Management Token

 If you haven't installed the Contentstack CLI yet, follow the steps mentioned in the CLI installation guide and get it installed.

-After you have successfully installed the CLI on your machine, you have to log in to the CLI session to run the ‘Bootstrap’ command.
+After you have successfully installed the CLI on your machine, you can either log in to the CLI session or use the management token alias to run the bootstrap command.

 Note: By default, this CLI session will work for the app hosted in the North America region.
-If you want to switch to Europe or Azure North America region, follow the steps mentioned in the Set Region command section.
+If you want to switch to Europe, Azure North America, or Azure Europe region, follow the steps mentioned in the Set Region command section.

 Provide your Contentstack account’s email and password to successfully login to the CLI session.

 After successfully logging in to the Contentstack CLI, run the following command to initiate the procedure: